-Man threatened to rape police officer in back of ambulance
+Man threatens to rape police officer in back of ambulance

 A MAN says he was far too drunk to remember threatening to rape a Bundaberg police officer and rub his blood all over them.

 Kim Charles Junior Harrip pleaded guilty to one count of serious assault, obstruct and/or resist a police officer and one wilful damage charge in Bundaberg Magistrates Court yesterday morning.

 The court heard Harrip had been drinking heavily for most of the day on Monday when he went on a violent rampage at a Childers home.

 Police prosecutor Senior Constable Grant Klaassen said the father was yelling and swearing in the kitchen when he punched some windows, injuring his hand in the process.